IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

  * Game restart and screens [DONE]
  * Dash need tweeking, feels slow -> might make player movement not a lerp function [DONE -> just adjusted the lerp rather than replacing it]
  * Sword texture on the creature (animation doesn't have to be implemented)
- * Enemy spawn locations -> they sometimes spawn off screen
+ * Enemy spawn locations -> they sometimes spawn off screen [DONE -> fixed it so they aren't all coming from one corner]
  * Need to makes sure the restart game behavior goes as expected.
+[DONE]
  * Make pick up for new sword
  * Enemy sprites
  * Weapon/attack animation